Suburban Foodies: Burleigh Heads

 Having all of Nundah lining down the block just to watch what they got, Blockhouse puts on one heck of a foodie show with their peachy day and night offerings.
 By day, you can wake up with the likes of breakfast schnitzel, mushroom barley breakfast risotto and okonomiyaki, before eagerly heading back for Parisian gnocchi, honey brûlée brie and a couple of cheeky Moscow Mules.
 Ride it, my donkey.

 Your home away from home is Fuel & Co, and their warm Queenslander vibe will have you feeling both patriotic and hungry.
-The place to be for breakfast and lunch offers the likes of potato and tarragon waffles with smoked trout, coddled eggs and crème fraîche and karaage chicken salad, with enough acai and apple smoothies to quench your Insta-thirst.
+The place to be for breakfast and lunch offers the likes of buttermilk chicken and parmesan waffles with poached eggs, hollandaise and hot sauce, and enough acai and apple smoothies to quench your Insta-thirst.

 Head on in, drink on up.
 The Village Social is Nundah’s signature dive bar, with plenty of wine, cocktails and beer on tap to catch up over.
 Get your burb pride on and go for Danundah with tequila, passionfruit syrup and lime, or tap into some Euro flavour with Das Haus – Jagermeister, Montenegro and cherry and orange bitters.

 This new kid on the block is teaching its elders a thing or two.
-Gorgeous minimalistic hotspot Chapel Park Café has eats as delicious as its aesthetic, including ham hock bagels with aged cheddar, rocket, apple and caramelised onion, and strawberries and cream pikelets with vanilla ricotta, macadamia and almonds.
+Gorgeous minimalistic hotspot Chapel Park Café has eats as delicious as its aesthetic, including ham cheddar toasties with dijonaise, and seasonal acai bowls topped with fruit, chocolate Coya ice cream, granola and toasted coconut.

 Now this is real feel-good food.
 Espresso Train works with the Nundah Community Enterprises Co-Op to provide meaningful employment for people with intellectual disabilities and mental health issues, using all proceeds to remain non-reliant on outside funding.
-All the food is made from scratch, including pumpkin hotcakes with grilled chorizo, sour cream and chives.
+All the food is made from scratch, including Moroccan lamb pizza with red onion, roast capsicum, and feta.
 Talk about food with heart!

 See you in the burbs.